broadinstitute/firecloud-ui/CONTRIBUTING.md

 The first time you encounter a `defc`, you must manually tell Cursive how to format it:

-1. Highlight any usage of that symbol
+1. Click on any usage of that symbol
 2. Run the IntelliJ command _Show Intention Actions_ (Mac default Option + Return)
 3. Select _Resolve as..._
 4. Select _def_